rsbondi/multifund/README.md

 TODO:
 * Allow to set `feerate` and `minconf` on `withdraw_multi` to be consistent with `withdraw`
-* Update to use rpc commands that were not available but have since been added to glightning
 * Support for bitcoin cookie auth?

 [demo video](https://www.youtube.com/watch?v=exDYLpTncng&feature=youtu.be)